 Many clients quite reasonably worry about the cost of divorce, or other family law cases, and fear that they cannot find an affordable attorney during their times of need.
-Because I keep my overhead costs as low as possible, I am able to pass on considerable savings to my clients, with lower-than-average, affordable rates.
+Because I keep my overhead costs as low as possible, I am able to pass on considerable savings to my clients, with reasonable and affordable rates.

 First, what do other attorneys charge…